Nelson-Levi/HelloWorld/README.md

 ## Instructions for Build and Use

-Steps to build andor run the software
+Steps to build and/or run the software

 1. Open the Program.cs file in Visual Studio Code.
 2. From the upper menu, select Run  Run Without Debugging.